-Housing Benefit to stop if you are abroad for more than four weeks
+How your Housing Benefit is affected if you are abroad for more than four weeks

-If you are going abroad for more than four weeks, you may not be able to claim housing benefit because of new national rules that are now in force.
+If you are going abroad for more than four weeks, you may not be able to claim housing benefit.

-If you are going away for more than four weeks, please make sure that you tell Wycombe District Council beforehand, so that you avoid claiming benefits you are not entitled to and stop yourself committing benefit fraud.
+If you are going away for more than four weeks, please make sure that you tell the Council beforehand, so that you avoid claiming benefits you are not entitled to and stop yourself committing benefit fraud.

 There are certain circumstances where the four weeks can be extended, but this decision will be made on a case by case basis.
 A full list of circumstances can be found here.

 The important thing to do is to talk about your situation before you go away, so that you are clear on the impact it will have on your benefits.

 To notify the Council about a four-week or longer absence from your home, please visit www.buckinghamshirecouncil.gov.uk.
 Please note that is your responsibility to notify the Council of any absence.